Locally Private Sampling with Public Data: Introduction

 \citet{LLM} extended the relative mollifier concept to study R\'enyi differential privacy guarantees in the training of large language models.
 Their approach demonstrated superior performance compared to standard DP stochastic gradient methods \citep{abadi2016deep} on large-scale datasets, highlighting the broader applicability of private sampling techniques.

+More recently, \citet{park2024exactly} introduced a minimax formulation to determine optimal samplers under the assumption that $p$ is absolutely continuous with respect to a positive measure with its Radon-Nikodym derivative satisfying a certain regularity condition.
+They identified two families of optimal samplers: linear and non-linear.
+A linear sampler generates samples from a distribution obtained by applying an $\eps$-LDP Markov kernel to $p$, while a non-linear sampler constructs the sampling distribution by projecting $p$ onto a convex set specified by $\eps$.

 Recently, there has been a growing interest in incorporating public data into private learning problems (e.g., \cite{LDP_Public2, LDP_Public1,amid2022public,Ben_David_Public,Gautam_Public,Alon_Public,yu2021do_Public,Public_Private,Wang_Zhou_Public,kairouz21a_Public,bassily20a_Public} to name a few).
-While most of these studies focus on the central DP model, notable exceptions include \cite{LDP_Public2, LDP_Public1}, which explore the role of public data in private mean estimation and regression, respectively.
+Although most of these studies focus on the central DP model, notable exceptions include \cite{LDP_Public2, LDP_Public1}, which explore the role of public data in private mean estimation and regression, respectively.

+Motivated by these developments, we extend the framework of \citet{park2024exactly} in the linear setting to incorporate a public prior and identify optimal \textit{linear} private samplers.
+Consequently, our objective reduces to determining the optimal $\eps$-LDP Markov kernel $\sK$ that preserves the public prior.
 To the best of our knowledge, our work is the first to address the problem of private sampling with the inclusion of public data in the local model.